opencv/opencv/modules/gpu/doc/data_structures.rst

 ---------------------------
 .. cpp:function:: void gpu::ensureSizeIsEnough(int rows, int cols, int type, GpuMat& m)

+.. cpp:function:: void gpu::ensureSizeIsEnough(Size size, int type, GpuMat& m)

-    Ensures that size of matrix is big enough and matrix has proper type.
-The function doesn't reallocate memory if the matrix has proper attributes already.
+    Ensures that the size of a matrix is big enough and the matrix has a proper type.
+The function does not reallocate memory if the matrix has proper attributes already.

     :param rows: Minimum desired number of rows.

-    :param cols: Minimum desired number of cols.
+    :param cols: Minimum desired number of columns.

+    :param size: rows and cols passed as a structure

     :param type: Desired matrix type.

     :param m: Destination matrix.

-Also the following wrapper is available:
+    The following wrapper is also available:

-.. cpp:function:: void gpu::ensureSizeIsEnough(Size size, int type, GpuMat& m)